 Step 3.
 Remove the right side plastic engine cover.
 (2 x 10mm bolts)

 Step 4.
 Break the crankshaft bolt loose while it is on the car!
 (1 x 22mm bolt) When this engine is out of the car, I plan to replace the timing belt.
 But unless you have a way to really, really secure your engine out of the car, it will be nearly impossible to remove that bolt without your engine flopping around on the floor.
 I know it seems weird that you would need to hold down something that weighs about 400 lbs, but you do.
 And this bolt is very hard to get out even in the car.

 For me this turned out to be a walk in the park, because I had tackled it before in my wife's car.
-In the picture below you can see how corroded is the bolt.
+In the picture above you can see how corroded is the bolt.
 So I sprayed it with some of that penetrating oil first.
 Then I attached the RSST (Russell's Special Service Tool) to the crankshaft pulley.
 This is something I welded up to do the timing belt in my wife's car (red arrow).
 Then I used a very long breaker bar and still had to pull with nearly all of my might to break that thing loose.
 You don't have to remove the bolt.
 You just have to break it free.

 You can see in this picture (red arrow) that I rested the tool on the drive shaft to keep the engine from spinning as I turned.
 You could try to use an impact gun, but when I used the most powerful impact wrench I could buy locally (700 ft-lbs), the bolt just laughed at me.

 Step 5.
 Disconnect battery for a minimum of 90 seconds.
 (2 x 10mm nuts) This keeps the airbags from blowing during other work.

 This plastic cup is full of cracks and doesn't even hold water, but for some reason my wife insists on serving smoothies in it.